 This course is for students whose College Basic Skills Test scores indicate the need for preparatory work in arithmetic.
 It is a comprehensive study of arithmetic and allied processes with the purpose of preparing students for algebra.
 Emphasis is on the purpose and techniques of mathematics.
 Topics include arithmetic operations, fractions, decimals, percents, factors, proportions, signed numbers, and elementary equations.
-NOTE: Students may not register for courses numbered MATÓ15 or higher unless they have either passed the computation portion of the College Basic Skills Placement Test or MATO 11.
-Students registered for MATO11 may not register concurrently for a mathematics course numbered MATO15 or higher.
+NOTE: Students may not régister for courses numbered MATO15 or higher unless they have either passed the computation portion of the College Basic Skills Placement Test or MATO11.
+Students registered for MATO11 may not register concurrently for a mathematics course numbered MAT015 or higher.
 4 lecture hours per week.
 4 institutional credit hours.

-MAT 015 Intro to Algebra - Part I
+MAT 015 Introduction to Algebra-Part I

-This course is designed for students with little or no previous experience with algebra.
+This course is designed for students with little or no previous experience with algebra which is indicated by the College Basic Skills Test scores.
 The course will cover signed numbers; basic exponents; the solution of equations; solving basic linear equations and inequalities; rational expressions; graphing of linear equations; systems of linear equations and verbal problems.
+NOTE: Completing the MAT 015 - MAT 016 sequence is equivalent to completing MAT 022.
 Prerequisite: A grade of "C" or better in MAT 011 or satisfactory performance on the College Basic Skills Placement Test.
 4 lecture hours per week.
 4 institutional credit hours.